top of page

 Education Resources: 2020-2022 Speaker Series

 During the height of the pandemic, Old Mission Santa Barbara and SBMAL collaborated on a series of virtual lectures about the history of California.
-As part of our Franciscan values, we value peace and justice, and strive for reconciliation through facing our history and providing a platform for diverse voices to engage in discussion.
+As a Franciscan community, we value peace and justice, and strive for reconciliation through facing our history and providing a platform for diverse voices to engage in discussion.
 View the recordings below.

 2020: Exploring the History of Race in California